Audrey Long: Personal life

 In January 1945, Long married Edward Rubin, a dialogue director.
 They divorced in 1951.
 On April 26 the next year, in California, Long married Leslie Charteris, a British novelist best known for his works chronicling the adventures of Simon Templar in the literary series The Saint.
-The couple traveled extensively during their marriage, with Charteris using their travel locations as settings for his Saint novels.
+The couple traveled extensively during their marriage, with Charteris using their travel locations as settings for his Saint novels, made into the popular 1960s British TV series.
 The two remained together for over 40 years, until Leslie's death in 1993.

 Death

 Long died on September 19, 2014, in Surrey, England.
-Upon her death, she was cremated and her ashes were placed in a large urn which contains the ashes of her late husband Leslie Charteris.
+Upon her death, she was cremated, and her ashes were placed in a large urn which contains the ashes of her late husband Leslie Charteris.
 The inscription on the urn reads "Love Never Dies".